microsoft/AppConsult-WinAppsModernizationWorkshop/Exercise5/README.md

     - If you want to always update the same activity so that Timeline will only show the most recent one, you can use a fixed identifier (like **Expenses**).
     - If you want to track every activity as a different one, so that Timeline will display all of them, you can use a dynamc identifier.

-    In our scenario we want to track as a different user activy each expense which gets opened, so we use as identifier the keyword **Expense-** followed by its unique identifier.
+    In our scenario we want to track as a different user activity each expense which gets opened, so we use as identifier the keyword **Expense-** followed by its unique identifier.

     Once we have the **UserActivity** object, we can start to populate it with: